San Mateo Podiatry Group

 For your convenience, we keep credit cards securely on file.
 This is used to pay for incidental charges such as copayments, coinsurances and deductible amounts.
 We always notify patients prior to placing any charges.

-We are considered "Preferred Providers" and are contracted with:
+We are considered "Preferred Providers" and are contracted with all major PPO plans:

 - Aetna